tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 When transmitting the handshake message, the sender divides the message into a series of N contiguous data ranges.
 The ranges MUST NOT overlap.
-The sender then creates N DTLSHandshake messages, all with the same message_seq value associated with the original handshake message.
+The sender then creates N DTLSHandshake messages, all with the same message_seq value as the original DTLSHandshake message.
 Each new message is labeled with the fragment_offset (the number of bytes contained in previous fragments) and the fragment_length (the length of this fragment).
 The length field in all messages is the same as